 Soil stability problems such as expansive soils, collapsible soils, and poorly compacted soils can present problems in new construction, excavation, and existing projects of all types, from residential and commercial to mining and infrastructure.
 Soil stability can potentially cause foundation problems ranging from wall cracks to settlement sinking.

 Soil nailing is a method of earth reinforcement where unstable soils may be a problem.
 This economical process allows a controlled improvement of the stability of the soil.
-Typically soil nailing is used when dealing with soil slopes, or retaining walls and can be used when trying to stabilize excavated slopes.
+Typically soil nailing is used when dealing with soil slopes and can be used when trying to stabilize excavated slopes.

 The soil nailing process starts by installing threaded steel bars into slopes or cuts.
 Grouted bars are installed to create a stable mass of soil, the first step in building a solid wall.
 The nailing process creates a single block of earth able to hold-back its overburden.

-Soil nailing is an economical means of creating shoring systems and retaining walls.
+Soil nailing is an economical means of creating shoring systems.
 Often, nailing is less disruptive than other means of constructing retaining systems.
 Soil nailing not only works for tension, but also bending and shearing forces.

 Generally, this process increases bonding strength of media through its ability to carry tensible loads.